anton-k/haskell-wushu-panda/01-pomodoro/README.md

 Nothing
 ```

-The optparse does the same trick with command line arguments.
+The `optparse-applicative` does the same trick with command line arguments.
 Every `Just` becomes single option parser and we can aggregate them with applicative methods.
 Also we can specify the type to parse and help documentation for arguments.
-I keep forgetting it all the time, so just use hackage docs to do it again.
+I keep forgetting it all the time, so just use Hackage docs to do it again.

 Back to our pomodoro task.
 We need two fields to read:

-minutes as integers:
+Minutes as integers:

 ```haskell
 import Options.Applicative